lkkbrian/cca-programming-electronics-spring-2018/hw/week4.md

    One option for this assignment is to extend the above approach to all four keys.
 But you are welcome to give visual feedback in other ways too!

--  **Assignment**: `mouse-input.js` Incorporate mouse input into your sketch in some way.
+-  **Assignment**: `mouse-input.js` Add mouse input, incorporate mouse input into your sketch in some way.
 You could use it to control pitch, for example, by changing the frequency of one or more of the oscillators.

 -  **Optional Challenge**: `metronome.js` Use the `millis` or `seconds` function to create a visual metronome to help you keep time while playing your instrument.